 Whether appealing or appalling, toilets around the world serve the same purpose, and there's no avoiding them.
 So just how much is there to say about using the toilet as you travel?
 You'd be surprised.

 Did you know, for example, that you can't flush toilet paper in many countries' toilets?
 And you'll have to flush some toilets by throwing an entire bucket of water into the bowl?
 Or that people in many countries use a water spray to clean themselves rather than toilet paper?
 And the squat toilet rules supreme in many countries outside of the United States.

 A squat toilet is just how it sounds.
 It's essentially a hole at floor level over which you'll squat and into which you'll aim.
 Despite travel horror stories, the vast majority of them are clean, easy to use, and even come with a flush.

 The first time you encounter them they can be a little shocking, but after that, you'll be a pro.
 Like many widely-traveled folks, you may find that you prefer squat toilets to the Western style after repeat use.

 Something interesting to note about squat toilets in many countries is the clean up (of you).
-The water in that bucket near the toilet is meant to clean yourself with (using your left hand) after you do your thing.
-(Factoid: this is one reason the custom of shaking hands with the right hand developed -- one never knows where someone's left hand has been).
+The water in that bucket near the toilet is meant to clean yourself with (using your left hand) after you do your thing (Factoid: this is one reason the custom of shaking hands with the right hand developed—one never knows where someone's left hand has been).
 If you're headed for toilet-paperless places and feeling squeamish, carry your own wet wipes (like those used for babies' butts) and/or antibacterial gel.

 Something else you can expect to come across while traveling is poor plumbing.
 Many countries' septic system cannot handle toilet paper, and doing so can cause blockages.
 The easiest way to tell if you should be careful is if there is a small wastebasket of tissues beside the toilet.
 If that's the case, you should wipe and place yours in there along with everyone else's.